DiegoAraujo2011021361/PDS2/README.md

 Observações:

--Foram utilizados os seguintes conceitos no desenvolvimento do TP:
+  Foram utilizados os seguintes conceitos no desenvolvimento do TP:

 	* Encapsulamento;
 	* Herança;